By StephanDeGeus, June 30, 2020

 But how can offering such support be organized?
-84 percent of approximately 70 million refugees worldwide reside in developing countries, with often only a few psychologists.
-Iraq has about 80 clinical psychologists, while the country is home to 1.5 million refugees (alongside 40 million Iraqi nationals).
+85 percent of approximately 80 million displaced people worldwide reside in developing countries, with often only a few psychologists.
+Iraq has about 80 clinical psychologists, while the country hosts 245 thousand refugees and 1.4 million internally displaced persons on a population of around 40 million.
 To compare: the Netherlands has around 2.300 clinical psychologists and a population of 17.4 million.
 While it may be possible to fly in medical specialists to perform a particular medical procedure, such as surgery, this is not so easy in the case of psychological therapy for which it is essential that practitioner and patient understand each other.
 Therefore, flying in psychologists makes little sense.

 In order to be able to provide psychological aid, organizations such as UNHCR and Save the Children are committed to training lay people.
 People who interact well with others whether they are teachers, bus drivers or aspiring philosophers.
 Often they are people who have fled themselves and live in the same camps as their ‘patients’.